 Its origins are unknown but it is believed to have been raised near the town of Angers in the late 17th or early 18th century.
 It was known in both England and the United States before 1850.

 Beurre d'Anjou is certainly a candidate for having the "best" flavour of any pear, however it is a late season variety and requires a sunny warm autumn climate to ripen properly.

-Fill in the form below and we will notify you when Beurre d'Anjou dessert pear trees are back in stock.
+Let me know when Beurre d'Anjou pear trees are back in stock.

 If you do not hear from us by March you can contact us to pre-order for next autumn.